aretrosen/teamus/README.md

 - [ ] Seamless playing, with shuffle
 - [ ] Repeat Music / Playlist
 - [X] Choose files from multiple directories, specified in json.
-- [ ] Load from direectory, refresh only on keypress.
+- [ ] Load from database, refresh only on keypress.

 ### Additional Features
 - [ ] show lyrics on keypress.